Want to teach your children about the world without having to pack your bags? Here are some ideas to create your own homeschool world geography study.

 8. Listen to and try out the language.
 Many times the idea of a foreign language can be just that to our kids – foreign.
 Having the opportunity to listen in on a conversation such as a radio show or even on a “learn to speak” website can give kids an ear-opening experience.

 9. Do a summary project.
-When we did our adventure, at the end of each country, we put all our work together, we completed a simple worksheet (like this one: https://layers-of-learning.com/country-fact-sheet/) and put all our work into a binder to keep.
+When we did our adventure, at the end of each country, we put all our work together, we completed a simple worksheet like the one below and put all our work into a binder to keep.
 I’ve seen some other terrific projects such as lapbooks, bristol board presentations, blogs, photo montages, and more.
 There’s no limit other than your imagination!

 Some additional resources: